 By studying Design and Technology, pupils are able to develop problem-solving, communication, planning, research and evaluation skills.
 Design and Technology compliments Science, Maths, Information Technology and Art from a cross-curricular perspective.
 The synergy across these subjects makes Design and Technology a very dynamic and ever-changing subject, mirroring the technological world that we live in.

-Throughout each year pupils have the opportunity to work with traditional hand tools, Computer Aided Design (CAD) and Computer Aided Manufacture (CAM) hardware and software including a laser cutter and 3D printer as well as workshop tools and machinery.
-The projects covered through the year focus on resistant materials and product design.
+Throughout each year, pupils have the opportunity to work with traditional hand tools, Computer Aided Design (CAD) and Computer Aided Manufacture (CAM) hardware and software including a laser cutter and 3D printer as well as workshop tools and machinery.